This post has already been read 11993 times!

 As Geoff Annesley has explained in his post on B2B Networks, there’s a big difference between typical planning and B2B networks and a multi-party or multi-enterprise network.
 A network-first approach is infused with the multi-party principle from the ground up, from multi-party data models on through every layer up to the workflows and user interface.You should only ever need to connect once to supply chain network platform.
 Repeated integrations mean you are not on a network.
 You don't rejoin LinkedIn to connect to new people.
 Click To Tweet

 It also means that each company only connects once to the network and then they can connect to all on the network via virtual connections on the platform.
 With that single connection your company can leverage an existing community of retailers, manufacturers, suppliers and logistics providers.
 Your trading and transaction relationships, and communities are established and configured virtually.

-In addition, one network for all parties and transactions means solutions are tightly integrated and can work intelligently together based on real-time data from all business partners and systems.
+In addition, one network for all parties and transactions means solutions work seamlessly and intelligently together, based on real-time data from all business partners and systems.
 It makes for much better data, much better planning, and far more effective execution, so you get better results.

 2. Real Time Single Version of the Truth (SVOT)

 Enabled by a multi-party network, data is shared in real time, not via batch processing or by being “thrown over the wall” to nearest neighbor trading partners.
 It is not duplicated.
 There is a single authoritative version of the truth shared by all.Real-time data makes all the difference, because the world is dynamic.
 Knowing what's happening now enables managers and executives to make optimal decisions that generate real world value. @duckworth_nigel Click To Tweet

 Working with real-time data means more accurate view of the business, more timely alerts, better planning and more effective execution.
 There is minimal “bullwhip” which comes from increasing degrees of uncertainty as you move down a typical linear supply chain.
 So there’s no need to insulate against that uncertainty with safety stock.